Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/README.md

 var closeJobInFuture = await routerClient.CloseJobAsync(
     options: new CloseJobOptions(job.Value.Id, acceptJobOfferResult.Value.AssignmentId)
     {
-        CloseTime = DateTimeOffset.UtcNow.AddSeconds(2), // this will mark the job as closed after 2 seconds Note = $"Job has been marked to close in the future by {worker.Value.Id} at {DateTimeOffset.UtcNow}" });
+        CloseAt = DateTimeOffset.UtcNow.AddSeconds(2), // this will mark the job as closed after 2 seconds Note = $"Job has been marked to close in the future by {worker.Value.Id} at {DateTimeOffset.UtcNow}" });
 Console.WriteLine($"Job has been marked to close: {closeJob.GetRawResponse().Status == 202}"); // You'll received a 202 in that case